Have you ever walked down the haircare aisle only to see every product was one you couldn’t use?

 “In the fall, when I first came, I made sure to set a time to wash and style and I stick to it,” she said.
 “Sunday is wash-day because I have the least amount of work to do, and my process takes about two hours, then I’m ready for the week.”

-Mia Townshend, a sophomore from Wakefield MA, wishes that it was easier to find curly hair products while boarding at Williston.
+Mia Townshend, a sophomore from Wakefield, Mass., wishes that it was easier to find curly hair products while boarding at Williston.

-“I find it pretty hard to find products for my curly hair, so I normally go home whenever I can when I need to restock, because Walgreens doesn’t really carry the curly hair or ethnic hair products that I use,” she said.
+“I find it pretty hard to find products for my curly hair, so I normally go home when I need to restock, because Walgreens doesn’t really carry the curly hair or ethnic hair products that I use,” she said.

 “Don’t be afraid to wear it naturally and to look for products that are affordable, but also work for your hair type,” she said.
 “Don’t shy away from using a good amount of products because curly hair tends to naturally be dry, so you’re going to need more products than your friend who has pin-straight hair.”

-Jayson Leigh, Assistant director of Diversity, Equity, Inclusion and Belonging, began providing haircuts for black students after “thinking about [his] own experience when [he] was at college and would go months without getting a haircut,” he said.
-Leigh went to St. Lawrence University in New York.
+Jayson Leigh, Assistant Director of Diversity, Equity, Inclusion, and Belonging, began providing haircuts for Black students after “thinking about my own experience when I was at college [at St. Lawrence University] and would go months without getting a haircut,” he said.

-Leigh also says that a shuttle to a natural hair stylist for girls is on the way.
+Leigh also says a shuttle to a natural hair stylist for girls is on the way.

 “That’s something I tried to do, but I have yet to find a good, reliable hairstylist,” he said.
 “I had a stylist lined up, but she ended up selling her shop, and I couldn’t get back in contact with her.
 Nonetheless, this is a problem that I definitely hope to solve in the near future.”